jaccomoc/jactl/docs/docs/integration-guide/checkpoints.md

 ---
 title: Checkpoints
+description: "Implementing checkpoint persistence and recovery for Jactl scripts."
 ---

 Jactl provides a `checkpoint()` function that allows scripts to checkpoint their current state with aim of then being